scottbenton/AdventOfCode2020/README.md

 # 2020 Advent of Code Solutions

+Note -
+> These solutions are all contained within one file per day.
+While this isn't good practice, I didn't want to set up larger project directories within the individual days, especially since I'm using different languages.
+In addition, having one file per solution makes things a little easier to parse.

 Solutions
 | Day | Description | Language Used |
 | --- | ----------- | ------------- |